philippmeisberger/zfmsdk/README.md

 Troubleshooting
 ---------------

-When you get the message `The fingerprint sensor could not be initialized!` there are multiple reasons for this issue:
+When you get messages like `Fingerprint sensor could not be found` or `The recieved packet header is invalid!` there are multiple reasons for these issues:

 - The sensor was not found at given port
 - The USB-TTL converter is not working properly